lukiiis/cinema_chain/README.md

 - Easily browse movie listings, select showtimes and purchase tickets online for a movie at the cinema of their choice
 - Register, login, manage personal data, history of bought tickets, personal "To watch list", which contains movies that customer wants to see
 - Movie page, that contains all the information about the movie, all screenings, ratings and space for customer's own rating of that movie
-- Promotions and news sites containing all of the useful information about discounts and news ?????????????
+- Promotions and news sites containing all of the useful information about promos and news
-- moze cos jeszcze ?????????????????

 #### For Administrators